dilyabareeva/quanda/docs/source/index.rst

 |quanda| is a toolkit for **quan**\ titative evaluation of **d**\ ata **a**\ ttribution methods in **PyTorch**.

 .. note::
-    |quanda| is under active development.
+    |quanda| is currently under development.
 Note the release version to ensure reproducibility of your work.
-Contributions, bug reports, and feature requests are welcome.
+If you have any questions, please `open an issue <https://github.com/dilyabareeva/quanda/issues/new/choose>`_ or write us at dilyabareeva@gmail.com or galip.uemit.yolcu@hhi.fraunhofer.de.

 .. figure:: _static/fig_1_source.png
    :alt: Figure 1